 - Jupiter cannot support life as we know it.
 However, some of Jupiter's moons have oceans underneath their crusts that might support life.

-- Jupiter's Great Red Spot is a gigantic storm (about the size of two to three Earths) that has been raging for hundreds of years.
+- Jupiter's Great Red Spot is a gigantic storm (bigger than Earth) that has been raging for hundreds of years.